antnun/help_pages/articles/AccessingMySQLFromOutsidePythonAnywhere.md

 your MySQL database, you can install [the `sshtunnel` package](https://pypi.python.org/pypi/sshtunnel) and then use code like this:

-    import mysql.connector
+    import pymysql as mysqlConnector
     import sshtunnel

     sshtunnel.SSH_TIMEOUT = 5.0
     sshtunnel.TUNNEL_TIMEOUT = 5.0
+    # Helper functiont to execute query
+    def execute_query(conn, query):
+        cur = conn.cursor()
+        cur.execute(query)
+        print(cur.description)
+        print()
+        for row in cur:
+            print(row)

+    def dbtest():
         with sshtunnel.SSHTunnelForwarder(
             ('your SSH hostname'),
             ssh_username='your PythonAnywhere username', ssh_password='the password you use to log in to the PythonAnywhere website', remote_bind_address=('your PythonAnywhere database hostname, eg. yourusername.mysql.pythonanywhere-services.com', 3306)
         ) as tunnel:
+            print("SSH TUNNNEL UP")
-        connection = mysql.connector.connect(
+            connection = mysqlConnector.connect(
                 user='your PythonAnywhere username', password='your PythonAnywhere database password', host='127.0.0.1', port=tunnel.local_bind_port,
                 database='your database name, eg yourusername$mydatabase',
             )
+            print("CONNECTED to MYSQL")
+            tst_query="SHOW TABLES"
+            tst_query="SELECT * FROM accounts"
+            execute_query(conn=connection,query=tst_query)
             # Do stuff
             connection.close()

-This example uses the `mysql-connector` library, but you can use any MySQL library you like.
+This example uses the `PyMySQL` library, but you can use any MySQL library you like.

 If you have trouble with the SSH Tunnel connection, the project provides a helpful [troubleshooting guide](https://github.com/pahaz/sshtunnel/blob/master/Troubleshoot.rst)